vaibhavantil2/core/docs/core/03_capabilities/99_fdc3-compliance/fdc3-compliance.md

+*RAW*
+TODO: we are not ready with FDC3 and intents right now.
+*END*

 ## Overview

 [FDC3](https://fdc3.finos.org/) aims at developing specific protocols and classifications in order to advance the ability of desktop applications in financial workflows to interoperate in a plug-and-play fashion without prior bilateral agreements.